Office: GHC 8017

 for important modern learning paradigms.
 These include

-interactive learning, distributed learning, and multi-task
+interactive learning, distributed learning, multi-task learning,

-including statistical efficiency, computational efficiency,
+settings, including statistical efficiency, computational

-noise tolerance, limited supervision or interaction, privacy,
+efficiency, noise tolerance, limited supervision or interaction,

-low communication, and incentives.
+privacy, low communication, and incentives.

 Analyzing the overall behavior of complex systems in which